metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 .. practical::

-   .. rubric:: In this practical we will add some scripts to and run the
+   .. rubric:: In this practical we will add some scripts to, and run, the
       :ref:`weather forecasting suite <tutorial-datetime-cycling-practical>`
       from the :ref:`scheduling tutorial <tutorial-scheduling>`.